-Endometrial Cancer: Who is Affected
+Endometrial Cancer: Who Are At Risk

 Women who are obese are at greater risk of developing endometrial cancer, a type of cancer of the uterus that is highly curable if detected early.
 Diabetes and hypertension are other lifestyle-related conditions that increase a woman’s risk of endometrial cancer, the fourth most common cancer in Singapore among women.